Language-agnostic Code-Switching in Sequence-To-Sequence Speech Recognition: Introduction

 \section{Introduction}

-Due to increasing globalization, a growing number of people use multiple languages while speaking.
-This often results in Code-Switching (CS), which is referred to as the change between languages while speaking.
+Due to increasing globalization, a growing number of people move to foreign countries to make a living an example would be Germany which shows an increase from 9.107.895 foreign population in 2015 to 11.817.790 in 2021 \cite{destatis}.
+As these people start learning a new language, this can result in Code-Switching (CS), which is referred to as the change between languages while speaking.
 An example of German-English CS would be the phrase 'Das war sehr strange' ('That was very strange').

-From a linguistic perspective, CS can be divided into multiple categories \cite{poplack1980sometimes}: \begin{itemize} \item Inter-sentential CS: The switch between languages happens at sentence boundaries.
-Usually, the speaker is aware of the language shift. \item Intra-sentential CS: Here the second language is included in the middle of the sentence.
-This switch mainly occurs unaware of the speaker.
+From a linguistic perspective, CS can be divided into multiple categories \cite{poplack1980sometimes}: \begin{itemize} \item Inter-sentential CS: The switch between languages happens at sentence boundaries. \item Intra-sentential CS: Here the second language is included in the middle of the sentence.
 Additionally, the word borrowed from the second language can happen to be adapted to the grammar of the matrix language as well. \item Extra-sentential CS: In this case, a tag element from a second language is included, for example at the end of a sentence.
-This word is more excluded from the main language. \end{itemize}

-Such examples, despite occurring frequently, pose a great challenge for all neural-network-based end-to-end ASR models.
+This word is more excluded from the main language. \end{itemize} As these developments can result in growing numbers of multilingual communities and individuals the need for dialogue and ASR systems capable of processing such CS data is very important.
+Despite occurring frequently, CS poses a great challenge for all neural-network-based end-to-end ASR models.
 As of today, there are only a few CS data available for a very limited number of languages.
 Some example corpora available are \cite{amazouz2017addressing} for CS between French and Algerian speech, \cite{lyu2010analysis} containing utterances switching between Mandarin and English, and \cite{chan2005development} having gathered data with CS between English and Cantonese.